Georgia News

 The American Chestnut Foundation Georgia Chapter (GA-TACF) Annual Meeting Announcement

-The Georgia Chapter of The American Chestnut Foundation will convene for its annual meeting on May 11th, 2024 at 10:00 AM, at the Warnell School of Forestry and National Resources, Building 1, Room 304 in Athens Georgia (see directions at the end).
+The Georgia Chapter of The American Chestnut Foundation will convene for its annual meeting on May 11th, 2024 at 10:00 AM, at the Warnell School of Forestry and Natural Resources, Building 1, Room 304 in Athens Georgia (see directions at the end).
 Chapter members are invited and encouraged to attend.
 In accordance with chapter bylaws, we will conduct several business items that require approval by the general membership.
 The meeting is free of charge and is also open to the general public.
 More details are available on the Eventbrite registration page.

 Please register your attendance using the Eventbrite link below.
 More details about the meeting can be found there.
 Registration is encouraged but not required, however, lunch orders must be made using the Eventbrite registration process.
 Lunch orders must be made no later than Thursday, May 2nd.